 - 6 cups water

-- 1 tablespoon powdered chicken or vegetable bouillon
+- 1 tablespoon chicken or vegetable bouillon

 - 1/2 teaspoon crushed red pepper flakes